toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 When we think about a real-time application, lets say Whats App, the system ideally **always live** ,and, in term of Whats App - it should handle millions active connections in matter of minutes, or even seconds.
 [While in 2011 they can handle 1 million active TCP connection in a single box, in 2012 they go even further to 2 millions](http://blog.whatsapp.com/196/1-million-is-so-2011).
 From technical perspective, thats crazy.

+How you can spawning 2 million process within one single box?
+What happens if one process crashes, does the other 1.999.999 processes remains operated?
+Also how do you handle the deployment process?
+Should you display "we're temporarily down" on millions connected devices?

 ## And the journey still goes on...